-Employees who leave the Corporation with a TVSP will not be re-employed by the Corporation for a minimum period of two years - refer 1.4(b) Conditions of Offer.
+Employees who leave the Corporation with a TVSP will not be re-employed by the Corporation for a minimum period of two years.

 Where an employee who has taken a TVSP joins a consultancy firm which, in the future, may successfully tender for work, or they successfully tender for work on his/her own account and the work performed does not constitute an employer/employee relationship, it would not breach TVSP provisions.